 Keeping your Sansevieria samurai plant in its ideal light requirement will enhance and increase the growth rate.
-Therefore, I recommend you provide the perfect light conditions for your plant.
+Therefore, it is recommended that you provide the perfect light conditions for your plant.

 You should water the Sansevieria samurai plant every 1-2 weeks as the plant is drought-tolerant.

 However, during winter, you should water the plant monthly.
-I recommend that you let your Sansevieria samurai’s soil dry completely before watering again.
+It is recommended that you let your Sansevieria samurai’s soil dry completely before watering again.

 Moreover, it is better to check if the plant needs water before watering them and avoid overwatering the plants at all costs.

 The plants should be thoroughly watered when dry, and the watering frequency should be infrequent to avoid excessive watering of the plants, which will lead to soggy soil.

 The ideal watering procedure for the Sansevieria samurai plant is as follows:

 - Water your Sansevieria plant deeply until water starts dripping through the drainage holes.